Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Proofs and auxiliary results

 \subsection{Preliminaries}

 In what follows all expectations and probabilities are with respect to the measure induced by a specific job-size distribution $G\in\mathcal{G}$, but for the sake of brevity we omit this from the notation.
-Denote the traffic intensity of the queue by $\rho=\lambda\E B$.
-It is well known (e.g., \cite{book_A2003}) that $\rho<1$ is a necessary and sufficient condition for positive Harris recurrence of $(V(t))_{t\geq 0}$ and the existence of a stationary distribution $V\stackrel{d}{=}\lim_{t\to\infty}V(t)$.
-For many identities associated with the distribution of the workload process it is useful to define the Laplace-Stieltjes transform of the net input process: $\ell(s):=\log\E\e^{-s X(1)}$ for $s\in\mathbb{C}$.
+Denote the traffic intensity of the queue by $\rho=\lambda\E[B]$.
+It is well known (e.g., \cite{book_A2003}) that $\rho<1$ is a necessary and sufficient condition for positive Harris recurrence of $(V(t))_{t\geq 0}$ and the existence of a stationary distribution $V$ such that $V(t)\darrow V$ as $t\to\infty$.
+For many identities associated with the distribution of the workload process it is useful to define the characteristic exponent of the LST of the net input process: $\ell(s):=\log\E[\e^{-s X(1)}]$ for $s\in\mathbb{C}$.
 The stationary workload distribution is given by the generalized Pollaczek–Khinchine (GPK) formula

 Observe that for real $s$, taking $s\to\infty$ yields